 We have participating securities related to unvested restricted share units (RSUs) with nonforfeitable rights to dividend equivalents that receive dividends as declared on an equal basis with common shares.
-Therefore, we apply the two-class method of computing basic and diluted earnings per share (EPS).
+As a result, we apply the two-class method of computing basic and diluted earnings per share (EPS).